How it worksFeeds

 Tasks shows last run, next run, status, and every version.
 Failures surface immediately; reruns are one click; provenance is always available.

 We configure the workspace, seed realistic data, and deliver the first automated briefing before the demo call.
+No engineering.
+No templates to fill.
+Just a briefing that arrives before the meeting that depends on it.